13 Natural Ways to Stop Sweating

 - Tell your physician about any vitamins, herbal supplements, over-the-counter medications and prescriptions that you’re currently taking.
 Many of these can interact with each other, so you’ll want to be fully educated before starting a natural sweat treatment.

-I hope you found these natural ways to stop sweating helpful!
+We hope you found these natural ways to stop sweating helpful!
 What other homemade remedies have you tried to reduce constant sweating?